Stepwise Goal-Driven Networks for Trajectory Prediction: Stepwise Goal-Driven Network (SGNet)

 We define a generic SGE module $f_{SGE}$ as,

-where encoder hidden state $h_{t}^e$ is the input to SGE at time $t$.
-Then SGE module outputs a sequence of stepwise goals, $h_{t+1:}^g = \{h_{t+1}^g,h_{t+2}^g, \dots, h_{t+\ell_d}^g\}$.
+where $h_{t+1:}^g$ is a sequence of stepwise goals, and $h_{t+1:}^g = \{h_{t+1}^g,h_{t+2}^g, \dots, h_{t+\ell_d}^g\}$. $h_{t}^e$ is the encoder hidden state at time $t$.
 We found that SGE is open to different implementations including recurrent, convolution, and fully-connected layers, as will be described in Sec.~\ref{instant}.
 To regularize SGE to generate goals that contain precise future information, we regress the goal position $\widehat{\mathbf{Y}}_t^g$ using the same regressor defined in Sec.~\ref{Decoder} to minimize the distance between goal position and the ground truth.

-\xhdr{Goal Aggregator for Encoder.} We hypothesize that anticipated goals can serve as supplementary features to help the encoder learn a more discriminative representation, and that each individual goal has different impact on the prediction.
-We thus define an attention function $f_{attn}^e$ that takes stepwise goals $h_{t+1:}^g = \{h_{t+1}^g, h_{t+2}^g, ..., h_{t+\ell_d}^g\}$, calculates corresponding weights over estimated goals, and outputs $\widetilde{\mathbf{x}}_{t+1}^e$ as additional input for the encoder,
+\xhdr{Goal Aggregator for Encoder and Decoder.} We design goal aggregators for both the encoder and decoder, in order to combine and compress multiple goals into a single representation with attention.
+We define the goal aggregator,

-where $w^e$ is an attention vector corresponding to the probability distribution over $\ell_d$ estimated goals, and $w^e_s$ is the weight for each individual goal $h_s^g$.
+where $w$ is an attention vector corresponding to the probability distribution over a subset of estimated goals, and $w_s$ is the weight for each individual goal $h_s^g$.
+The overall structure is shown in Fig.~\ref{fig:attention}.

-\xhdr{Goal Aggregator for Decoder.} Stepwise goals are fed into the decoder at each time step in an incremental manner.
-For example, at time step $t+i$, the decoder receives goals between time step $t+i$ and $t+\ell_d$, and the goals before $t+i$ are ignored, because these are redundant and have been encoded in the historical information.
-Similar to how we aggregating goals for encoder, we implement an attention network to learn the weights of each subset of goals adaptively.
-The decoder input $\widetilde{\mathbf{x}}_{t+i}^d$ is defined as,
+\textbf{For the encoder}, we hypothesize that the anticipation differs at each time step, and people's anticipation in the past may influence their perception of the present and future.
+As a result, at time $t$, the encoder receives stepwise goals $h_{t+1:}^g = \{h_{t+1}^g, h_{t+2}^g, ..., h_{t+\ell_d}^g\}$. \textbf{For the decoder}, at time step $t+i$, the decoder receives goals $h_{t+i:}^g = \{h_{t+i}^g, h_{t+i+1}^g, ..., h_{t+\ell_d}^g\}$, and the goals before $t+i$ are ignored, because these are redundant and have been encoded in the historical information.

-where $w^d$ is an attention vector corresponding to the probability distribution over $\ell_d - i + 1$ estimated goals, and $w^d_s$ is the weight for each individual goal $h_s^g$.